Benton MacKaye, Father of the Appalachian Trail

 More information on Benton is available at the Dartmouth College Archives.

-many sources by Meredith Marcinkewicz
+Information gathered from many sources by Meredith Marcinkewicz